agiliq/building-api-django/docs/access-control.rst

         "email": "nate.silver@example.com"
     }

-Try posting the same json, and you will get a error response (HTTP status code 400)
+Try posting the same json, and you will get an error response (HTTP status code 400)

 .. code-block:: json